WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoMirror.md

 ```

 ### -DestinationProjectName
-Project where the variable group has to be created
+Project where the repo needs to be copied to

 ```yaml
 Type: String